MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Let's get to know some terms you'll find useful as you begin to create and work with Windows containers.

-- **Container host:** A physical or virtual computer system configured with the Windows container feature.
+- Container host: A physical or virtual computer system configured with the Windows container feature.
 The container host will run one or more Windows containers.

-- **Sandbox:** When you start a container, all write actions like file system modifications, registry modifications, or software installations are captured in this ‘sandbox’ layer.
+- Sandbox: The layer that captures all write actions (such as file system modifications, registry modifications, or software installations) when you start the container.

-- **Container OS image:** Containers are deployed from images.
-The container OS image is the first layer in potentially many image layers that make up a container.
-This image provides the operating system environment.
-A Container OS Image is immutable.
-That is, it cannot be modified.
+- Container OS image: The first layer in the image layers of a container that provides the container's operating system environment.
+A Container OS image is immutable and can't be modified.

-- **Container image:** As you modify a container's file system or registry, like when you install software, these modifications are captured in a sandbox.
-In some cases, you might want to capture a certain state of the sandbox so you can recreate that state in new containers.
-This captured state is called a container image.
-Once the container has stopped, you can either discard the sandbox or convert the sandbox into a new container image.
-For example, let’s say you've deployed a container from the Windows Server Core OS image.
-You then install MySQL into this container.
-If you create a new image from this container, you can deploy that image in a new container to carry over the changes from your first container.
-This image would only contain the changes you made to the first container (in this case, installing MySQL), but it would work as a layer on top of the container OS image instead of replacing it.
+- Container image: An image that captures a modified container's sandbox and can be used to recreate that modified image in new containers.
+For example, let’s say you've deployed a container from the Windows Server Core OS image, and then install MySQL on the container.
+If you create a new image from this modified container, you can deploy that image in a new container with the changes you made to the first container (in this case, installing MySQL).
+However, the container image would function as a layer on top of the container OS image instead of replacing it altogether.

-- **Container repository:** Each time you create a container image, the image and its dependencies are stored in a local repository.
-You can reuse these images many times on the container host.
+- Container repository: The local repository that stores your container image and its dependencies each time you create a new image.
+You can reuse stored images as many times as you want on the container host.
 You can also store the container images in a public or private registry, such as Docker Hub, so they can be used across many different container hosts.

 ![Container fundamentals](media/containerfund.png)

-Someone familiar with virtual machines might think containers seem similar to virtual machines.
+Someone familiar with virtual machines might think containers and virtual machines seem similar.
 A container runs an operating system, has a file system, and can be accessed over a network much like a physical or virtual computer system.
 However, the technology and concepts behind containers are vastly different from virtual machines.
 To learn more about what these concepts are, read Mark Russinovich's [blog post](https://azure.microsoft.com/blog/containers-docker-windows-and-trends/) that explains the differences in more detail.

 ## Windows container types